 To keep a section of the worksheet displayed while scrolling to another part of it, we are going to use the Freeze Panes to freeze multiple panes.
 In this article, we will cover some benchmarks about the Freeze Panes command.
-To Freeze multiple panes in excel, we are using the dataset below.
-The dataset contains some product name in column B and their price in column C also the product’s percentage of value-added tax (Vat).
+To Freeze multiple panes in Excel, we are using the dataset below.
+The dataset contains some product name in column B and their price in column C as well as the product’s percentage of value-added tax (VAT).

 1. Freeze Multiple Rows in Excel

 - Firstly, select the rows we want to freeze from the list below.
-As we want to freeze rows 1 to 9 in our case.
+We want to freeze rows 1 to 9 in our case.
 So, we’ll choose row 10.

 - Secondly, select the View tab on the ribbon.

 - Next, select Freeze Panes from the Freeze Panes drop-down menu of the window group.

 - Finally, As shown by the gray line, the rows will lock in place.

 - Now, we can scroll down the worksheet to see the frozen rows at the top while going down.

 If we wish to lock multiple columns, we can easily do that with Excel.
 To do this we need to follow some procedures.
 Suppose we want to freeze column B and column C. As we want to view the product name and the price of those products.
 So let’s have a look at those procedures to freeze multiple columns in Excel.